lumeland/blog/posts/lume-3.md

 ## Global cssFile and jsFile

-As said, Lume components can output CSS and JS code.
-But there are some plugins that output code too.
+As mentioned, Lume components can output CSS and JS code.
+However, some plugins output code too.
 For example, `google_fonts` generates the CSS code needed to load the fonts, `prism` and `code_highlight` export the CSS code with the themes, etc.

 In Lume 2, you have to configure how to export the generated code for every